Get Schooled

 How to Meet With Your Academic Advisor

-Last updated January 25, 2024
+Last updated July 29, 2024

-How to meet with your advisor
+How to meet with your academic advisor

 Every school is different, but typically at new student orientation you will be given instructions on when, where, and how to meet with an academic advisor.
-Some schools will automatically assign students to an advisor, while others will require them to select their own.
+Some schools will assign students to an advisor, while others will require them to select their own.
 If you don’t receive information at orientation about when you’re supposed to meet with your advisor, you can visit your college’s website and type ‘Advising’ in the search bar.
-There is usually a ‘Schedule an Appointment’ or ‘Contact Us’ tab on your school’s advising homepage– follow the instructions on there to learn more.
+There is usually a ‘Schedule an Appointment’ or ‘Contact Us’ tab on your school’s advising homepage–follow the instructions there to learn more.
 If you’re living on campus, your RA can also be a great person to ask about how meeting with advisors works at your school.
-Once you locate contact information for your advisor, be sure to set up an appointment with them.
+Once you locate contact information for your advisor, set up an appointment with them.

 Before you meet